Is China buying U.S. soy? Washington shutdown keeps traders guessing

 Beijing resumed buying U.S. cargoes earlier this month, after the two countries agreed on Dec.
 1 to a trade war truce.
 But hefty tariffs on U.S. cargoes remain in place, and there is uncertainty over how much the top U.S. soybean customer will purchase.

-The gap also gives the large commercial grain merchants - such as Archer Daniels Midland Co (ADM.N), Bunge Ltd (BG.N), Cargill Inc [CARG.UL] and Louis Dreyfus Corp [LOUDR.UL] - an advantage by allowing them to keep their export deals with countries like China and Mexico out of the public marketplace.
+The gap also gives the large commercial grain merchants - such as Archer Daniels Midland Co, Bunge Ltd, Cargill Inc and Louis Dreyfus Corp - an advantage by allowing them to keep their export deals with countries like China and Mexico out of the public marketplace.

 ADM and Cargill said on Friday they had no comment.
 The other two companies could not immediately be reached for comment.